PeterH0323/MQTT_Assistant/README.md

 You also can just **Right Click** in the table will show `Send` and `Delete` .

-The Right click menu `Send` and button `Single send` do the same job -> send the command you just selected in the table .
+The **Right click menu** `Send` and button `Single send` do the same job -> send the command you just selected in the table .

-If you want to send the command cyclically , you can just click the checkBox `Activate` the software will send command which is activated in column of the table name `Activate` then delay time is according to command row `Delay_ms` .
+If you want to send the command cyclically , you can just click the **checkBox** `Activate` the software will send command which is activated in column of the table name `Activate` then delay time is according to command row `Delay_ms` .

-Number of times the instruction is sent cyclically according to the spinBox beside the checkBox name `Activate`.
+Number of times the instruction is sent cyclically according to the **spinBox** beside the checkBox name `Activate`.
 You also can choose infinite loop .

+**Progress bar** shows the percentage of completion sent .
+For example , you activate 10 command in the table , when the software sent 7 commands , the progress bar show `70%`.